 Some countries require that U.S. citizens apply for and receive an entrance visa, depending on the length and purpose of their stay.
 A visa is an official document giving permission to enter a country and is granted by the government of the country you wish to enter.
 The visa may be in the form of a stamp imprinted on a page in your passport or it may be an official document that includes a photograph.

 - If you are planning to study abroad in a country for an extended period of time, you may need a student visa or residency permit.
 (Note: Some students participating in programs that travel through a number of countries may need to apply for multiple visas.)
 In most instances, you will need to receive the visa before you depart.

 - Note: If your host country requires that you obtain a visa in order to study abroad there, you must do so -- this is non-negotiable.

 - Visa requirements vary from country to country.
 Information relating to all visas may be obtained from the nearest embassy or consulate of the country or countries in which you will study and/or travel.
-You can learn about visa requirements for your destination(s) by visiting the U.S. State Department website.

 - When you receive notification of acceptance to your study abroad program, the program provider should inform you of visa requirements and the application process.
 In addition, your program may need to provide you with certain documents that you are required to submit with the visa application.